kevinolega/callcentertrainingtips/_posts/2020-06-02-winners-lose.md

 I tell everyone I meet that I had zero musical ability.

-I realize that the reason for that is I never took guitar lessons.
+I realize that the reason for that is I never took any voice or guitar lessons.